Content from Introduction

 position

-We can therefore start using BERT as a predictor for word completion,
+We can therefore start using BERT as a predictor for word completion.

-learn here how to use the pipeline
+From now own, we will learn how to use the pipeline

-will internally initialize
+will internally initialize both model and

-both model and tokenizer for us.
-In this case again we use
+In this case again we use bert-base-cased

-, which refers to the vanilla BERT English
+, which refers

-model.
-Once we declared a pipeline, we can feed it with sentences that
+to the vanilla BERT English model.
+Once we declared a pipeline, we can

-contain one masked token at a time (beware that BERT can only predict
+feed it with sentences that contain one masked token at a time (beware

-one word at a time, since that was its training scheme).
-For
+that BERT can only predict one word at a time, since that was its

 PYTHON